wpexpertsio/password-protected/readme.txt

 = 1.7 =
 * Remove JavaScript that disables admin RSS checkbox.
 * Added 'password_protected_theme_file' filter to allow custom login templates.
-* It's now really easy to contribute to the translation of this plugin via our [Transifex page](https://www.transifex.com/projects/p/password-protected/resource/password-protected/).
 * Add option to allow logged in users.

 = 1.6.2 =